dheepdatascigit/javascripttesting/README.md

 - install testing libraries `npm i --save-dev mocha chai`
 - source is kept in dir **src**
 - test is kept in dir **specs**

+# issues
+## mocha was recognised as internal or external command
+run `npm install -g mocha chai` in the directory